top of page

 _JM11165.jpg

-GUE Recreational Diver Level 3
+GUE Master Diver

 This is a limited decompression course structured to teach advanced diving skills, prepare divers for utilizing decompression cylinders with double tanks, and to breathe helium-based breathing mixtures appropriate for deeper recreational diving to 39 m/130 ft.